 Continuous trading is followed by the closing auction.
-The closing auction is also divided into call phase and price determination.
+The closing auction also has a call phase and ends with the price determination.

 Figure 4: Flow of Closing Auction

 In the closing auction, all available orders are concentrated in one order book.
 This applies to orders and quotes taken over from continuous trading as well as to orders, which have the trading restrictions "auction only" or "closing auction only" or are only entered in the order book during the closing auction.
 All iceberg orders entered in the order book are also taking part in the closing auction with their full volume.
 Resting BOC orders are deleted at the start of the intraday auction.